Kong/ngx_wasm_module/docs/PROXY_WASM.md

 because Envoy and Nginx differ in underlying implementations there remains a few limitations on some supported features (non-exhaustive list):

+1. The `eof` flag will always be `false` in the following steps, even if the request/response has a body:
+    - `on_http_request_headers`
+    - `on_http_response_headers`

+This is due to internal Nginx constraints while reading request/response payloads.

-1. Pausing a filter (i.e. `Action::Pause`) can only be done in the following
+2. Pausing a filter (i.e. `Action::Pause`) can only be done in the following
    steps:
     - `on_http_request_headers`
     - `on_http_request_body`
     - `on_http_response_body` (to enable body buffering)
     - `on_http_call_response`

-2. The "queue" shared memory implementation does not implement an automatic eviction mechanism when the allocated memory slab is full:
+3. The "queue" shared memory implementation does not implement an automatic eviction mechanism when the allocated memory slab is full:
     - `proxy_enqueue_shared_queue`

-Future ngx_wasm_module and WasmX work will be aimed at lifting these limitations and increasing overall surface support for the Proxy-Wasm SDK.
+Future ngx_wasm_module and WasmX work will be aimed at lifting these limitations when possible and increasing overall surface support for the Proxy-Wasm SDK.

 [Back to TOC](#table-of-contents)